Gaston Tong Sang: Return to the Presidency (2009-2011)

 He became president again on 25 November 2009 after Temaru fell in a vote of no confidence.
 He fell to a vote of no confidence himself on 1 April 2011.

 President of the Assembly (since 2018)

 He was elected as the President of the Assembly of French Polynesia on 17 May 2018.

+He was re-elected to the Assembly in the 2023 election, but lost the presidency of the Assembly as Tapura lost its majority.
+He was replaced by Antony Géros.